mystuffs/templeteee_prev/_posts/2022-06-11-open-source-problem.md

 > Stallman childrens out there
 ![img_5](https://i.imgur.com/K6abol6.png)

 > "Sue".
-Stop it, Atom isn't the only IDE in the entire world, even it'll be archive on December 15 so compare today, they've a lot of times in the hand.
+Stop it, Atom isn't the only IDE in the entire world, even it'll be archive on December 15 so compare today, they've a lot of time on their hands.
 ![img_6](https://i.imgur.com/4e7Mh5h.png)